Jigsaw-Code/outline-apps/README.md

 Additional requirements for building on Windows:

 * [Cygwin](https://cygwin.com/install.html).
 It provides the "missing Unix pieces" required by build system such as rsync (and many others).
-It may be necessary to manually choose to install `rsync` in the Cygwin installer.
+Besides the default selected Unix tools such as `bash` and `rsync`, please also make sure to install `git` during Cygwin installation as well.
+You will need to clone this repository using `git` in Cygwin instead of the native Windows version of git, in order to ensure Unix line endings.

 To build the Electron clients, run: